Things to see and do - Montpellier

 mercure montpellier antigone from84 €Book

 You’ll love the old Montpellier, its mansions, its medieval winding streets and its aromas, as well as the classical splendour of the Place de la Canourgue and the Peyrou...Customise this route and add it to My travel book

 Between Place de la Comédie and the Peyrou Triumphal Arch, the old quarters of Montpellier have kept their winding, narrow streets, the vestiges of the town's medieval layout.
 Since the 17 and 18C, the streets have been lined with superb private residences with remarkable façades and staircases concealed in interior courtyards.

-One building with a twin colonnade gives onto the street, the second houses the famous polygonal amphitheatre built by Giral thanks to a donation from François Gigot de Lapeyronie, surgeon to Louis XV, to the Montpellier guild of surgeons to enable them to build an anatomy amphitheatre on a par with the one in Paris.
+Currrently the headquarters of Montpellier's chamber or commerce, it was built in the 18Cby Jean-Antoine Giral, thanks to a donation from François Gigot de Lapeyronie,surgeon to Louis XV, who bequeathed part of his fortune to the Montpellier guild of surgeons to enable them to build an anatomy amphitheatre on a par with the one in Paris.